Adventist Health Internal Communication Video Package

 The goals of the pilot program were to align employees around core strategies, help them adapt to a changing business model, and accelerate best-practice learning throughout the organization.

-At the end of the one-year pilot, nine out of 10 employees said they better understood the "why" behind their work, they knew more about their key strategies, they learned from the best practices in their sister organizations, and they had a better understanding of the value of working together as a region.
+At the end of the one-year pilot, nine out of 10 employees said they better understood the "why" behind their work, they knew more about their key strategies, they learned from the best practices in their sister organizations, and they had a better understanding of the value of working together as a region—precisely the goals of the campaign.

 As part of their new brand roll-out, Adventist Health wanted to bring their brand manifesto to life in a way that would inspire employees.